daisvke/dcrypt/README.md

 };
 ```

-- The program will encrypt the contents of the files in these folders using a key.
+- The program will encrypt the contents of the files in these folders using an encryption key + a unique IV generated for each file.
 - Files are encrypted with the AES-128 CBC algorithm.
+- IVs are stored inside the headers of the encrypted files.
 - The program renames all the files in the mentioned folders adding the ".dcrypt" extension.
 - If they already have this extension, they will not be renamed.
 - The key with which the files are encrypted have to be 16 characters long.